Montréal’s best French restaurants

 3927 Saint-Denis Street

-Le Molière is a new French brasserie is a part of Espace Saint-Denis.
-Designed like a backstage area, patrons can enjoy dinner while feeling like they’re part of the show.
-Award-winning chef Antonin Mousseau-Rivard (Le Mousso) is the Gastronomic Director of the project while star chef Daniel Vézina (Laurie Raphaël) is a consultant.
-This promises to be a great eating establishment.
+Le Molière is a French brasserie that’s a part of the recently revamped Espace Saint-Denis complex.
+Designed like a backstage area, patrons can enjoy the French classics on the menu while feeling like they’re part of the show.

 1594 Saint-Denis Street